pawelgrzybek/pawelgrzybek.com/content/posts/2024-06-30-top-picks-2024-june/index.md

 summary: ""
 ---

 Hey, web folks!
 Summer season is here, and I am writing this intro while looking at the sunrise in a beautiful Santorini, giggling due to a loud crowing rooster.
 A vacation with my family, away from my day-to-day responsibilities, helped me relax and regain creativity to do more exciting things!
-A quick reminder to taka a holiday from time to time 🏖️
+A quick reminder to take a holiday from time to time 🏖️

 Despite the holiday season, the Web is still vital, and many great resources pop out in June.
 I picked the ones that I found most interesting for you all, as I always do!
 So, after a music recommendation for a month, enjoy the list of resources worth checking from the past month.